aksommerville/fullmoon4/README.md

 - [ ] UI sound effects, eg change menu selection.
 - [ ] Ensure that pitcher, when it shows highlight under a bonfire, will actually hit the bonfire!
 I've seen it fail.
 - [ ] Completed full version with VICTORY splash, said 10:14.
 Continued and completed fast with CREDITS splash, said 13:something, that can't be right. (reran with VICTORY, and 13:36)
-- [ ] FIRE/MOON chalkguard: Didn't open the first time I entered MOON.
+- [x] FIRE/MOON chalkguard: Didn't open the first time I entered MOON.
 Clear and redo, and it worked. etc/notes/20230806-chalkguard.save (saved after proceeding)
 - - Happened again.
-I started a sketch left of the F, but didn't draw anything.
+I started a sketch left of the F, but didn't draw anything. -- the other two chalks, that would not be possible.
+- - CONFIRMED: Just start a sketch left of the F, and cancel it right away: Guard changes from left-open to none-open.
 - [ ] Spawn in a wall after being killed by panda.
 (Macbook 2023-08-11T16:05)
 - [ ] minsyn drums too loud
 - [ ] Hard-coded device name "System Keyboard".
 Can that be moved to a string resource for translation?